executors/executors/explanatory.md

 Executor properties are objects associated with an executor.
-Through calls to `execution::require` and `execution::prefer`, users may either strongly or weakly reassociate a property with a given executor.
+Through calls to `execution::require` and `execution::prefer`, users may either strongly or weakly associate a property with a given executor.
 Such reassociations may transform the executor's type in the process.
 For example, in our [example implementation of `std::async`](#example:async_implementation), we use `execution::require` to strongly require the `single` and `twoway` properties